The 2023 Chicago Presents application is now closed.

 • Admission to the event must be free and open to the public, with no fees or suggested donations for entry.

-• Program site must be confirmed.
+• Event site must be confirmed.

-Receptions, reunions, graduations, award functions, seminars or workshops, political events, or religious services are not eligible for this program.
+• Receptions, reunions, graduations, award functions, seminars or workshops, political events, or religious services are NOT eligible for this program.

-• Potential impact on applicant
+• Potential Impact on Neighborhood/Community